unum-cloud/ustore/README.md

 For more advanced modality-specific workloads, we have the following benchmarks provided in this repo:

 * **Twitter**.
-It takes the `.ndjson` dump of their [GET statuses/sample API][twitter-samples] and imports it into the Documents collection.
+It takes the `.ndjson` dump of their <code class="docutils literal notranslate"><a href="https://developer.twitter.com/en/docs/twitter-api/v1/tweets/sample-realtime/overview" class="pre">GET statuses/sample API</a></code> and imports it into the Documents collection.
 We then measure random-gathers' speed at document-level, field-level, and multi-field tabular exports.
 We also construct a graph from the same data in a separate collection.
 And evaluate Graph construction time and traversals from random starting points.
 * **Tabular**.
 Similar to the previous benchmark, but generalizes it to arbitrary datasets with some additional context.
 It supports Parquet and CSV input files.
 * **Vector**.
 Given a memory-mapped file with a big matrix, builds an Approximate Nearest Neighbors Search index from the rows of that matrix.
 Evaluates both construction and query time.